Venitak2004/Venita_Kissell_T1A3/README.md

  - Save - The save function will save changes made to player files.
  - Exit Without Saving - in the event the user has made a change and doesn't want to store it in the player file they can exit without saving.

+### Features
+The initial display has been spaced out for better aesthetics and readability, the design has been enhanced with Rich formatting to clearer display the options of the simple but useful features.
+The user interface prompts the user to make a selection from the list of available options.
+ - Add a Player - will add a new player to the database and save their details in a csv file.
+ - Update a Player - will update the existing details already stored in the csv file, but will append the new data to the existing players data.
+ - Full Player List - will give you every player listed in the entire database.
+ - Search for a Specific Player - will prompt the user to input a players last name to search the system for a specific player, the system will return either one player or in the case of families, then multiple players, if the player is not in the database, the it will return an error message asking the user to check the spelling as player not found.
+ - Generate a Team List - this will generate a team specific list for the user, they just need to put in the team name, for example U16FQ this will give the user an output of all the players listed in the database with U16FQ as the team they are allocated into, generating a full list of players for that team only.
+ - Save - The save function will save changes made to player files.
+ - Exit Without Saving - in the event the user has made a change and doesn't want to store it in the player file they can exit without saving.

 ## R8
 Design help documentation - User Manual